FortiManager

 diagnose debug enable

-Note: To use this filter device has to be registered into device database, when troubleshooting registration issues, leave the filter field empty and, once collected, filter the log by device serial-number.
+Note: To use this filter, the device has to be registered in the device database.
+When troubleshooting registration issues, leave the filter field empty and, once collected, filter the log by device serial-number.

-To generate the output in the debugs, re-initiate the connection from the FortiGate (or) from the FortiManager:
+To generate the output in the debugs, re-initiate the connection from the FortiGate (or) from the FortiManager, by using either of the methods below:

-1. Re-initiate the connection from the FortiGate CLI by restarting the 'FGFM' daemon.
+1. Re-initiate the connection from the FortiGate CLI by restarting the 'FGFM' daemon in FortiGate

 fnsysctl killall fgfmd